-31 Magic links are a type of password-less login that allow users to log into an account by clicking a link that's emailed to them, rather than typing in their username and password.
+&lt;sup>31 Magic links are a type of password-less login that allow users to log into an account by clicking a link that's emailed to them, rather than typing in their username and password.

-32 SPIFFE, the Secure Production Identity Framework For Everyone (SPIFFE) Project defines a framework and set of standards for identifying and securing communications between application services.
+&lt;sup>32 SPIFFE, the Secure Production Identity Framework For Everyone (SPIFFE) Project defines a framework and set of standards for identifying and securing communications between application services.
 SPIRE (the SPIFFE Runtime Environment) is a toolchain of APIs for establishing trust between software systems across a wide variety of hosting platforms.

-33 Examples of technologies that facilitate federated identity management across web services include Security Assertion Markup Language (SAML), Open Authorisation (OAuth), and OpenID.
+&lt;sup>33 Examples of technologies that facilitate federated identity management across web services include Security Assertion Markup Language (SAML), Open Authorisation (OAuth), and OpenID.

-11.13.
-All activities performed should be logged with the associated credential tagged for audit and review.
+- 11.1.10 A financial institution should ensure that credentials used for privileged activities (e.g., system administration, sensitive computer operations, etc.) have strict approval mechanisms and are granted to competent and trusted users.
+Such privileged credentials should not be used for activities that do not require privileged access. - 11.1.11 All activities performed should be logged with the associated credential tagged for audit and review.
 Such logs should be inaccessible by the credential generating it and should be reviewed by an appropriate party for any unauthorised or malicious activity on a regular and timely basis.